networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

     !!! note

         Multiple commands using a single transaction are not yet considered and can usually be bypassed by using eventual consistency.
+        It can also be solved by choosing another granularity of commands (e.g. bundling multiple commands into a single command that manages a transaction).

 - Commands are handled by methods of `handler.Handler` - it validates the command, performs authorization checks and executes queries via the repository and can call external services or send emails.
 - Queries are executed by methods of `finder.Finder` - it validates the query, performs authorization checks and executes the query via repository functions.
-- Persistence is implemented via `database/sql` with a dedicated code generator ([construct](https://github.com/networkteam/construct/)) for mapping fields.
+- Persistence is implemented via pure SQL (using pgx) with a dedicated code generator ([construct](https://github.com/networkteam/construct/)) for mapping fields.
-- Queries are implemented as functions in `persistence/repository`.
+- Queries are implemented as functions in `persistence/repository` using [qrb](https://github.com/networkteam/qrb) for building PostgreSQL queries.

     !!! info

         SQL SELECTS mostly return a single JSON value for direct mapping to Go structs.
-Aggregation and loading of referenced values should be used to optimize the number of queries (and avoid the `N+1` select problem)
+Aggregation and loading of references via subselects should be used to optimize the number of queries (and avoid the `N+1` select problem).
+The field selection from GraphQL is forwarded to query options, that can eagerly include the needed relations and aggregations.

 - For authentication, JSON Web Tokens (JWT) are used in an HTTP-only cookie as well as CSRF tokens.
 - Authorization is done either before applying a command or executing a query by checking permissions.
     - Authorization is built around simple functions that check commands or queries (all part of the `domain` package) based on an authentication context.
+If needed, additional data is passed to these functions.

 ### Backend architecture